Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/operations/multipleExamplesInOneFile.md

 }
 ```

-Generate samples for arm cases:
+Generate one file for multiple samples:

 ```ts samples
 /** This file path is /samples-dev/employeesCreateOrUpdateSample.ts */